 Since I began roaming the world, a common question I receive is how I afford to travel, and how it is possible so often.
 I have been hesitant to answer this for a while due to the different takes people have on travel.
 Many answer this with a simple, “Anyone can travel!”
 But I just don’t think that’s true.
-For one, not everyone wants to travel, therefore the sacrifice involved in budgeting for a trip just isn’t worth it for some, and for two, everyone is in a different situation.
+For one, not everyone wants to travel, therefore the sacrifice involved in budgeting for a trip just isn’t worth it for some, and second, everyone is in a different situation.
 Some people have work, family, personal, or financial obligations which don’t allow them to travel.
 I would never make the arrogant statement some make, “Just quit your job and pack a bag!”
 Not everyone can operate like that.
 With this MAJOR disclaimer, I do think it is possible for a lot of people who are just making excuses to actually make moves towards traveling abroad.
 The thing that gets them is one word: sacrifice.

 Sacrifices are hard, and not many want to commit to this necessity in order to get out and see the world.
-Some are too complacent, and stuck in the rhythm of life to make this decision.
+Some are too complacent and stuck in the rhythm of life to make this decision.
 It is not just a one day, passive “Okay, I won’t have my morning Starbucks,” but a 24/7, round the clock, ACTIVE mindset.
 Once again, I realize that everyone has different situations.
 Some of these sacrifices might not be possible to make for you, just as I might not be able to make a sacrifice that you CAN make.
 If traveling is really on the forefront of your mind, you will be able to find things to deem unnecessary.
 The following however, is just my personal list.

 - My phone service.

 Everyone laughs at me for this one because I am probably the only person in the whole world with Cricket.
-Yes, sometimes I do not have the best of service, but I am only paying 60 dollars for unlimited everything, whereas with verizon, I was paying an upwards of 100 dollars for limited services.
+Yes, sometimes I do not have the best of service, but I am only paying 60 dollars for unlimited everything, whereas with Verizon, I was paying an upwards of 100 dollars for limited services.
 You could even take this a step further and get a “dumb” phone. *GASP* No Internet!?
 That means no Instagram, Facebook… No Tumblr!?
 And while I have not made this sacrifice, and probably never will, it would definitely take a good chunk away from my monthly expenses.
 Once upon a time we functioned without constant internet… I’m sure it is still remotely possible to function without being able to like Kim K’s latest selfie.

 - I have never made car payments

 I currently drive a 1996 Toyota Corolla for which I paid 1,500 cash.
 It came with 200,000 miles on it, and zero bells or whistles.
 She was well maintained by the previous owner and gets me from point A to point B just fine.
-I have heard from friends that car payments are ruining their lives… So I have concluded to forever stick to these old faithful types.
+I have heard from friends that car payments are ruining their lives… So, I have concluded to forever stick to these old faithful types.

 - Limit your nights out